1) How to publish pages to the preview and/or live servers

 - The difference between the two servers is described below.

 - To view the page or pages you've published, load the page of your website that you've updated in your browser.
 If you had the page open before publishing, you'll have to use the browser Refresh or Reload button to see the updated page.
+It normally takes a few seconds for updates to appear on the preview server and a few minutes to appear live.

 Publishing to Preview